-- 1. The "A" Account: - a.
-The "A" Account, which established upon the effective date of the Compact, as amended, shall form the corpus and consist of contributions from the Original Parties and subsequent contributors.
-Except as otherwise provided in the Trust Fund Agreement, it also consists of the income from the investments made from contributions (principal), and transfers from the "B" Account and "C" Account in accordance with the Trust Fund Agreement.
+1. The "A" Account:

+- a.
+The "A" Account, which established upon the effective date of the Compact, as amended, shall form the Corpus and consist of contributions from the Original Parties and subsequent contributors.
+Except as otherwise provided in the Trust Fund Agreement, it also consists of the income from the investments made from contributions (principal), and transfers from the "B" Account and "C" Account in accordance with the Trust Fund Agreement. - b.
+Through September 30, 2022, payment of allowable expenses of the Fund shall be made from the "A" Account.
+During this period, the amount, if any, of income in each fiscal year which remains after such payment of expenses shall be reinvested into the "A" Account.
+Except as provided in the Trust Fund Agreement, or upon termination of the Trust Fund, no funds may be removed from the "A" Account.